aidanwhiteley/books/README.md

 * with the above property set and with a logged on user with the ADMIN role, access the /secure/api/users/actuator endpoint on the server application.
 With everything correctly configured, this will return a long lasting JWT token with just the ACTUATOR role e.g. it cannot be used to create or edit book reviews.
-Note - this user can always be deleted via the front end application or directly from the Mongo database - its access is checked on each use.
 * plug the above JWT token into a Spring Boot Admin application that is configured to send the above JWT token with each request to the Actuator endpoints in this application.
 A extract of the required configuration of a class that implements de.codecentric.boot.admin.server.web.client.HttpHeadersProvider is listed below with a fully working example project being available at https://github.com/aidanwhiteley/books-springbootadmin
 ```java
 @Component
 public class JwtHeaderProvider implements HttpHeadersProvider {